Riari/rick.me.uk/content/posts/building-a-3d-game-engine-part-1-ecs/index.md

 };
 {{</highlight>}}

-Although scenes/levels/worlds aren't part of the ECS pattern and there are many ways of dealing with them depending on specific requirements, this arrangement is far from ideal, so it's probably the next thing I'll tackle.
+Although scenes/levels/worlds aren't part of the ECS pattern and there are many ways of dealing with them depending on specific requirements, this arrangement is far from ideal because it goes against the data-driven nature of the ECS, so it's probably the next thing I'll tackle.